 Traditionally, the Israeli Air Force celebrates Yom Haatzmaut with a special salute in Israel’s skies.

-The Tel Nof base, located near Gedera, will open on Independence Day between 07:30 and 13:00.
+The Tel Nof base, located near Gedera, will open on Independence Day between 09:00 and 14:00.
 The program includes air force flying, aerobatic show and various aircraft exhibitions in the past and present.
-In addition, weapons and rescue equipment will be displayed, and technical display will be displayed.
+In addition, weapons and rescue equipment will be displayed, a technical display will be displayed and a transparent Gali-IDF studio will be installed, which will broadcast throughout the day from the base.

-More details will soon be on the IAF website.
+More details can be found on the IAF website.

-On Thursday May 9th from 11am the planes will pass over 40 cities and towns and above IAF bases, including transport aircraft, fighter planes and helicopters.
+On Thursday 19th April between 09: 40-14: 30 planes will pass over 40 cities and towns and above IAF bases, including transport aircraft, fighter planes and helicopters.

 LoveLoveIsrael tip: If you plan on visiting an IAF base leave SUPER early and come well prepared with hats, water and food.